 The basic design is simple; there’s no real spout and no removable lid, so you fill and pour through an opening in the raised rim.
 When the handle’s folded down the end of it closes this opening, but it doesn’t seal it – you won’t be able to use the KettleCharge as an extra water container.

-More importantly the handle also holds all the unit’s electronics.
+More importantly, the handle also holds all the unit’s electronics.
 That shows up in the panel near the top, which holds a power button and two rows of LED indicators.
-Further down there’s a cover which conceals a USB port.
+Further down there’s a cover that conceals a USB port.
 These components let you make use of the kettle’s charging system, which is mounted in the base.

 Each side of the display panel has a row of four LEDs.
 The row on the right shows the charge status.
 As well as the circuitry the handle contains a 1,250mAh rechargeable battery, which can store enough power for a partial charge in an emergency.

-That’s your signal to either add more water or take the kettle off the heat and let it cool down slightly; otherwise there’s a change of damaging the generator.
+That’s your signal to either add more water or take the kettle off the heat and let it cool down slightly; otherwise, there’s a chance of damaging the generator.

 Even if you’re just using the KettleCharge to boil water you need to monitor the heat to avoid damage, but it does work well; the broad, flat shape gives plenty of bottom surface for the stove to heat up.